TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart1_Blazor/004 Domain component.md

 In this first iteration of the tutorial, we will just need a Todo object.
 Later we might add Users, or multiple todo-list.

 ### New project (component)
-Create a new Library project, by right-clicking your solution:
+Create a new Class Library project, by right-clicking your solution:

 ![img.png](Resources/CreateLibrary1.png)